 Low Acidity: The process for developing a lower acid (or more basic) Sumatra Gayo Peaberry Coffee involves roasting beans that are naturally lower in acid, for longer periods of time.
 This ensures that the acidic components of the coffee are processed out and result in a higher pH.

 Orang Utan Coffee Partnership: Helps coffee farmers operate in a sustainable and successful way without clearing the rainforest.

 - Single Origin Coffee

-- Peaberry Coffee: What is a Peaberry Coffee?
-Peaberry coffee beans are unique and have a much richer flavor.
+Peaberry Coffee: What is a Peaberry Coffee?
+Sumatra Gayo Peaberry Coffee beans are unique and have a much richer flavor.
 They are only found in 5% of the crop and are removed manually.
 The flavor of the peaberry is of a finer quality than the rest of the crop and is desired by coffee connoisseurs.